will62794/dist-protocol-canonicalization/notes/research-log.md

 - This is then reflected in an update to `commitIndex`, which is then propagated to other nodes which learn about this distributed fact since it was recorded by the primary.
 - But, this privilege of learning about distributed states doesn't have to be limited to the primary always, right?
 - And, is it also possible that sometimes nodes learn of a distributed state, and then immediately send out a message which represents that they learned this distributed state, but without ever actually writing down the fact that they learned it explicitly?
 Is this a qualitatively different use of messages that should be accounted for in some protocols?

+Can you kind of see distributed protocols in some way as simply carrying out a series of "distributed writes" and "distributed reads"? e.g.

+- Election: a distributed write which sets `votedFor` and `currentTerm` on a quorum of nodes.
+- BecomeLeader: a distributed read that detects a quorum have voted for you in your term.
+- Committing an entry: a distributed write to get an entry present on a quorum in a certain term.
+- Advancing commit index: a distributed read that checks whether an entry is present on a quorum in a certain term.

+And so, can't any node in the system, in theory, perform these distributed writes or reads as long as they do so correctly?
+For example, by default, leaders check the committment condition via a distributed read, and then tell others about it, but can't any node check this condition if they want to?

+The universal message passing style seems to make this clearer?
+Like, it doesn't seem to privilege any one node over another to do distributed reads of certain state.